Skip to main content

 Where have UMD grads gone?

-The University Career Center tracks the initial destinations of UMD grads through the Graduation Survey which is administered to bachelor’s degree recipients for each graduating cohort.
-The survey captures career-related outcomes, as well as data on participation in co-curricular activities during graduates’ tenure at the University of Maryland.
-The report covers August, December, and May graduates.
+The University Career Center tracks the initial destinations of UMD graduates through the Graduation Survey.
+The annual survey is administered to bachelor’s degree recipients for each graduating cohort, including August, December, and May.
+It captures career outcomes and participation in experiential learning activities during graduates’ tenure at the University of Maryland.

 Outcomes At A Glance